abehara2/GotMask/ReadMe.md

 # Got a Mask?

 This project is a means to screen medical and non personell to make sure that they are wearing adequate equipment prior to entering a building.
+For the pure facemask detection there are implementations in C++ and Python, but because the glove detection uses the Tensorflow Python API everything else has to be run in Python.

 ## Overview